 A cryptlib license fee is only payable when the software is deployed in a commercial project.
 There are many ways to structure a license arrangement.
 Usually we consider the expected deployment, and then negotiate one or more of the following:

 - a per Server fee

 - a per Client fee

 - a fixed annual fee, or in some instances, even a single license fee.

-We can confirm that there is no license charge for cryptlib development seats, only for software deployments, and that the cryptlib ‘lite/cert/pro’ distinction is no longer relevant for licensing purposes.
+We can confirm that there is no license charge for cryptlib development seats, only for software deployments.
 When an organization licenses cryptlib, they secure the rights to use the entire toolkit, although obviously only for the stated deployment purposes in the license agreement.
 For commercial licensees, the cryptlib software effectively becomes ‘closed’, and there is no ‘open-source disclosure’ burden on the user.

 NB: We always discuss the client’s preferred licensing structure, and often make adjustments to the standard license terms to secure a mutually beneficial arrangement.
 There are also license fee discounts available for volume deployments, or very large-scale use.